 - a.
 The petition carrier cannot be relied upon to contact 100% of the owners.
 Also, they cannot be relied upon to give the same consistent or correct information to each of the owners that they are in contact with.
 Therefore, the Engineering Dept. creates an informational booklet specific to the suggested project, and mails it to each owner within the district.
 The informational booklet shall contain the following information: - 1.
 Existing conditions analysis, both above ground and underground. - 2.
 Proposed improvements, including pavement, water, and sewer work. - 3.
 Project approval process, including public hearings. - 4.
-Construction process. - Costs, and how interest will be charged if the owner takes advantage of the payback period.
+Construction process. - 5.
+Costs, and how interest will be charged if the owner takes advantage of the payback period.
 If unique circumstances exist, such as corner or condominium properties, those need to be explained so all understand. - 6.
-Benefits that will arise from newly completed street. - b.
-At the same time, all owners are invited to a neighborhood meeting typically located at the Municipal Building on a weeknight evening.
-The meeting is strictly optional, and no decisions are made.
-The meeting is offered as an opportunity for neighbors to discuss the pros and cons of the project idea, and to help get all questions answered. - c.
-If owners have changed their mind, they need to do so in writing.
-Owners wishing to have their name removed need to send a letter or an email confirming this.
-Owners wishing to add their name to the petition need to do likewise.
-Approximately two weeks are allowed to pass before any further movement is made on the matter.
-If there are still over 50% of the owners in favor of the project at that time, per the petition and any written correspondences received, staff will introduce the project proposal to the City Commission, and ask that a public hearing date be set.
+Benefits that will arise from newly completed street.